HalbFettKaese/WireframeDisplay/README.md

  With this, you can add the 32 edges that a 3x3x1 wireframe of cubes needs to a single model, and set the `faces` of each element according to the example of the given template model.

  An alternative to making one single 3x3 model in this example would be to create variations of the standard template that have missing edges, so you can combine multiple of these to create a shape with no duplicate edges.

+ Yet another alternative would be to just make one single 3x3x1 box.

 ## Credits
  All of the contents of this resource pack were written by me, but the original problem statement as well as some suggestions for debugging have been provided by [Mqxx](https://github.com/Mqxx).